 Credit card interest: How it works and how to calculate it

 Credit cards can be a great way to make purchases and earn rewards.
-And if you pay off your credit card’s last statement balance in full every month, you may not have to worry about extra charges—like interest.
+And if you pay off your credit card’s statement balance in full every month, you may not have to worry about interest charges.

-But if you find yourself carrying a balance, you may wonder how exactly does credit card interest work?
-This article will try to answer that question and teach you a few ways you may be able to avoid paying interest.
+But if you find yourself carrying a balance, you may wonder how exactly credit card interest works.
+Find out how to calculate credit card interest and a few ways you may be able to avoid paying interest.

 • Credit card interest is the cost of borrowing money, typically shown as an annual percentage rate (APR).

-• Credit cards usually have a variable interest rate, and rates can vary based on the type of transaction.
+• Credit cards typically have a variable interest rate, and rates can vary based on the type of transaction.

 • One reason you might be charged interest on a credit card is if the balance isn’t paid in full each billing cycle.